Charles Richard Vaughan

+Early life and education

 Vaughan born at Leicester, the son of James Vaughan, a physician, and his wife, Hester née Smalley.
-His brothers were Sir Henry Halford (Vaughan), who dropped the family name; Sir John Vaughan (1769–1839), a Baron of the Exchequer; and Peter Vaughan, Warden of Merton College, Oxford.
+His brothers were Sir Henry Halford (Vaughan), physician to the royal family and President of the Royal College of Physicians, who took the name Halford in line with a family inheritance; Sir John Vaughan, a Baron of the Exchequer; and Peter Vaughan, Warden of Merton College, Oxford.

 Vaughan was educated at Rugby School, where he entered on 22 January 1788, and at Merton College, Oxford, matriculating on 26 October 1791.
 He graduated BA in 1796 and MA in 1798, in which year he was also elected a fellow of All Souls College, Oxford.

+Medical studies and subsequent travels

 He intended to follow the medical profession, attending lectures in both Edinburgh and London, and took the degree of MB in 1800.
 He was, however, elected Radcliffe Travelling Fellow on 4 December 1800, and spent the next three years in Germany, France, and Spain.
 In 1804, he visited Constantinople, Asia Minor, and Syria.
 The following year, he made his way from Aleppo to Persia, fell ill near the Caspian Sea, and was indebted perhaps for his life to the kindness of some Russian officers.
 With them, he sailed for the Volga in November, was shut out by the ice, and had to spend the winter on the desert island of Kulali, but eventually arrived at Astrakhan in April 1806, reaching England by way of St Petersburg on 11 August 1806.

 In 1808, in a private capacity, Vaughan accompanied Charles Stuart to Spain, and was present at the assembly of the northern juntas at Lugo; thence he went to Madrid, and travelled to Saragossa with Colonel Charles Doyle.
 On his return to Madrid, he was sent with dispatches relating to the Battle of Tudela to Sir John Moore at Salamanca, and returned to England in December 1808.
 In 1809, he published his Narrative of the Siege of Zaragoza, which reached a fifth edition within the year.

+Private secretary

+In 1809, Vaughan was also appointed private secretary to Henry Bathurst, 3rd Earl Bathurst, Secretary of State for Foreign Affairs.
+On 5 January 1810, he became secretary of legation (later of embassy) in Spain, whither he returned with the minister, Henry Wellesley.
+He was sent to Britain in 1811 to give information as to the state of politics in Spain.
+He acted as minister-plenipotentiary during the absence of his chief from August 1815 until December 1816, and his correspondence during these years throws much light on Spanish politics.